xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 If the mode "_Vendors as separate shops_" is chosen, there will be no common ship-from address: each vendor  will ship their orders from their own business location, which means a separate ship-from address for every vendor.
 Also, every vendor will have to configure their own shipping methods.
 The store administrator will need to ensure that every vedor is properly instructed as to what address and shipping settings they need to configure in their Vendor area to ensure that shipping and tax calculation is done properly for their orders.

-It is also a good idea to adjust the onboarding welcome message for new vendors.
-See the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %} for details.
+Another important task that should be completed by the store administrator is to adjust the onboarding welcome message for new vendors.
+The vendor onboarding message will be displayed on the Vendor area dashboard; it can be used to share important information with the vendors or to provide on overview of the steps a new vendor is required to complete before they can start selling.
+The vendor onboarding message can be configured using the **Vendor onboarding welcome message** field on the Multi-vendor addon settings page.

 ## Step 3: Check and adjust the roles
 The store administrator manages vendor access permissons.
 See the article {% link "Managing vendor access permissions" ref_0GOeWpB2 %} for details.